vraravam/natsumi-browser/README.md

 ## Installation
 This skin is not available on the Zen Mods page, as this isn't intended to be a Mod.
-You will need to install it by applying the userChrome.css file to the browser.
+You will need to install it by copying the files to your profile.

+### If you already have a userChrome.css file
+1. Copy natsumi-config.css and natsumi folder to your chrome folder.
+2. Add `@import "natsumi/natsumi.css";` to the beginning of your userChrome.css file.
+3. Restart Zen Browser and enjoy!

+### If you don't have a userChrome.css file
-1. Create a new chrome folder in your profile folder ([guide](https://docs.zen-browser.app/guides/live-editing))
+1. Create a new chrome folder in your profile folder, if you haven't already.
+   ([guide](https://docs.zen-browser.app/guides/live-editing))
 2. Copy userChrome.css to the chrome folder.
-If the userChrome works, you should get a warning after you restart Zen Browser that you need to copy the natsumi folder to your chrome folder.
-If this doesn't show up, enable `toolkit.legacyUserProfileCustomizations.stylesheets` and retry.
-3. Copy config.css and natsumi folder to the chrome folder.
+3. Copy natsumi-config.css and natsumi folder to the chrome folder.
 4. Restart Zen Browser and enjoy!

 ## Browser configs (in about:config)